Dudley Canal: Line No. 2

 Tunnelling proved difficult.
 Thirty shafts were dug, to provide multiple work faces, but much of the route was through sand and large quantities of water had to be pumped out of the workings using three steam engines.
 The £90,000 had been spent by May 1796 and additional calls on the shares were used to raise the extra £40,000 authorised.
-Another Act of Parliament was obtained in December 1796 to authorise a further £40,000 and by the time the new route was completed on 28 May 1798, a total of £162.50 had been called on each £100 share.
+Another act of Parliament, the Dudley Canal Act 1796 (37 Geo.
+3. c.
+13) was obtained in December 1796 to authorise a further £40,000 and by the time the new route was completed on 28 May 1798, a total of £162.50 had been called on each £100 share.
 The original shares were worth £118.75 and financial matters were simplified by issuing additional shares so that they all had a nominal value of £100.
 Lord Dudley resigned from the committee at this point, having steered the company through twenty-two year of construction.
 The working capital had risen from just £7,000 to over £200,000 in this period and no dividends had been paid.
 Traffic through the new tunnel was meagre until 1802 when the Stratford Canal provided a link to the Warwick and Birmingham Canal (later the Grand Union Canal) and hence to London.
 The first dividend was paid in 1804 and although dividends were never high, they averaged around 4 per cent between 1826 and 1844.